passwordless-lib/fido2-net-lib/README.md

 * `fido2:MDSAccessKey` - App Secret / environment variable that holds the FIDO2 MDS AccessKey. *Required when using the default [MetadataService provider](https://fidoalliance.org/mds/).*
 * `fido2:MDSCacheDirPath` - App Secret / environment variable that sets the cache path for the MDS. *Required when using the default [MetadataService provider](https://fidoalliance.org/mds/).*

-## Conformance testing tool
-To run a suit of test of different verifications and attestation formats, register and download the [FIDO Test tools](https://fidoalliance.org/test-tool-access-request/)

 ## Examples

 Please see the [demo controller](https://github.com/abergs/fido2-net-lib/blob/master/Fido2Demo/Controller.cs) for full examples of both Attestation & Assertion.